-Just a few hours ago LG had presented its new flexible and transparent OLED panels for the professional sector.
+Just a few hours ago, LG presented its new flexible and transparent OLED panels for the professional sector.
 But the other major Korean screen manufacturer is also present in the ISE 2019.
 However, Samsung is betting more on the 8K resolution on large format screens.
-In fact, the Korean giant has presented a spectacular model “The Wall” TV with 8K resolution and no less than 292 inches.
-The company also highlighted the Multi-Link LED HDR; the first 8K LED with HDR technology.
+In fact, the Korean giant has presented a spectacular model, “The Wall” TV, with 8K resolution and no less than 292 inches.
+The company also highlighted the Multi-Link LED HDR, the first 8K LED with HDR technology.

 Samsung is strongly committed to increasing the resolution in the digital signage industry.
 The tech major has presented in ISE 2019 the first QLED monitors that offer an image quality in 8K.
 One of them is the new 82-inch QLED 8K Signage, a TV screen that combines the highest resolution on the market with Artificial Intelligence (AI) scaling technology.
 This produces very real images, getting a much more immersive viewing experience.

 This screen has a slim design, with a depth of less than 40 mm, which provides super simple installation.
 It offers a wide viewing angle and can be placed in both vertical and horizontal modes.
 In addition, thanks to its native resolution of 7,680 x 4,320 pixels – the individual pixels that make up an image become imperceptible to the human eye.

 In addition, the Signage QLED 8K inherits some of the features of the Samsung 8K TV.
 For example, it offers an improved black color through localized regulation and Quantum Light Control.
 It also has HDR10 +, a maximum brightness of 4,000 nits, and a color volume of 100%.